hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 permalink:  floating_cat
 ---

 I recently took the plunge into learning CSS animations, and I'm so glad I did.
 I had so much fun learning how to add an animation to one of my cat illustrations, and I'm excited to share it.
-This post will explain the basics of css animations, as well as how to add a floating animation to an image.
+This post will explain the basics of CSS animations, as well as how to add a floating animation to an image.
 Here is the final product:

 <img src="./img/ezgif.com-video-to-gif.gif" height="70px">